-The simulation Models design shall be defined via a catalogue, or a set of catalogues
+The design of simulation Models and related Sub-Elements shall be defined via a catalogue, or a set of catalogues when their use is required in model exchange.

-.
+For example, model catalogues provide information about Fields and Properties that can be configured for a given model in a simulator.

 ECSS-E-ST-40-07_1440367

 Catalogues shall not have circular dependencies.